ben-pr-p/experimental-reddit-chatter/README.md

 # Known Problems

 * The plug-in can only speak so many words aloud before quietly failing, requiring a refresh to play again.
-I think this is because of memory issues, specifically because I was able to significantly expand the number of words before failing by exploying better memory management techniques.
+I think this is because of memory issues, specifically because I was able to significantly expand the number of words before failing by employing better memory management techniques.

 * The use of color is not meaningful – I could probably think of a more meaningful and distinguishable feature of the data to map to the color of the output.